thedoggybrad/notesmanager/README.md

 # Notes Manager
-A simple sticky notes clone.
+A simple sticky notes clone, based on HTML, CSS and JavaScript.

 ## Warning!!
 This application relies on your local web browser storage like caches and cookies.
 Deleting cookies and/or caches of the specific web browser, will make your INPUTTED DATA DELETED.
 Also, using this on Incognito/Private Window will also DELETE your data after you close that Window.